MPUSP/snakemake-crispr-guides/README.md

 | filter_top_n           | numeric   | max number of guides to return            | `10`                                                              |
 | filter_score_threshold | numeric   | mean score to use as lower limit          | `Null`                                                            |

+### Off-target scores

+The pipeline maps each guide RNA to the target genome and -by default- counts the number of alternative alignments with 1, 2, 3, or 4 mismatches.
+All guide RNAs that map to any other position including up to 4 allowed mismatches is removed.

+### On-target scores

+The list of available on-target scores in the [R crisprScore package](https://github.com/crisprVerse/crisprScore) is larger than the different scores included by default.
+It is important to note that the computation of some scores does not necessarily make sense for the design of every CRISRP library.
+For example, several scores were obtained from analysis of Cas9 cutting efficiency in human cell lines.
+For such scores it is questionable if they are uesful for the design of a very differenr library, for example a dCas9 CRISPR inhibition library in bacteria.

+Another good reason to exclude some scores is the computational resources they require.
+Particularly deep learning-derived scores are calculated by machine learning models that require both a lot of extra resources in terms of disk space (downloaded and installed via `basilisk` and `conda` environments) and processing power (orders of magnitude longer computation time).

+Users can look up all available scores on the [R crisprScore github page](https://github.com/crisprVerse/crisprScore) and decide which ones should be included.
+In addition, the default behavior of the pipeline is to compute an average score and select the top N guides based on it.
+The average score is the weighted mean of all single scores and the weights can be defined in the `config/config.yml` file.
+If a score should be excluded from the ranking, it's weight can simply be set to zero.

 ## Output